 Can a Seller Keep a Buyer's House Deposit?

 Even though a home seller might have a legitimate reason and right to demand a buyer's earnest money deposit in the event a buyer defaults, exercising that right might not be in the seller's best interest.

-It is generally the buyer who feels there is more at stake, which tends to add an intense emotional element to the transaction that the seller does not possess, up to the point in time at which the buyer, for whatever reason, cannot close the sale.
+It is generally the buyer who feels there is more at stake, which tends to add an intense emotional element to the transaction that the seller does not possess, up to the point in time when the buyer cannot close the sale.

-When the Earnest Money Deposit Is at Risk and Nonrefundable
+When the Earnest Money Deposit Is at Risk

 Taking the disposition of the earnest money deposit once step further, let's say the buyer has exhausted all contingencies and released all of the contingencies.
 A few days before closing, perhaps the buyer gets cold feet and decides to cancel.
 The seller, who might be outraged by this turn of events, would probably have a right to expect to receive the buyer's earnest money deposit since the buyer willfully and deliberately failed to close escrow.

 What if the buyer refuses to give the earnest money deposit to the seller?
-What if the buyer refuses to sign any type of cancellation?
+The buyer could make life difficult and refuse to sign any type of cancellation.
 The seller might be prohibited from selling the property to another buyer while the seller is still under contract with the existing buyer.
 The seller generally cannot have two contracts at one time, unless one contract is contingent on the cancellation of the other.